 Safety

 In our opinion, Lake Bogoria National Reserve is very safe to visit, especially on a guided tour.
-As there is no accommodation in the reserve aside from campsites, most people visit on a day trip.
+As there are no accommodations in the reserve aside from campsites, most people visit on a day trip.
 There are incidents of petty theft in the cities, so normal safety precautions are recommended when visiting urban centers.
 See ‘Cities & Urban Areas: Safety Precautions’ below for more information.
 The majority of travelers in Kenya have no crime-related issues during their trip.

 Malaria & Vaccinations